rohitshakya/laravel-beacon

 $user->notify(new SomeNotification());

-Beacon will automatically appear in UI.
+Beacon will automatically appear in UI for whoever the topbar is mounted for.

 window.addEventListener('beacon:notification', (e) => {